 Russia would come up with some quirky vaccine of its own.
 Japan would leverage its technological base and manage the situation.
 And India would bumble along at a glacial pace.

 And why not?
 Many in India claim Pulse Polio as a signpost of success and competence in eradicating polio.
-Yes, it finally helped, but consider .
-India was fourth… from last, years behind Somalia, Ethiopia, and Sudan, which are all desperately poor and strife-torn places that deserve huge credit for outdoing us, as detailed in .
+Yes, it finally helped, but consider which country eradicated polio when.
+India was fourth… from last, years behind Somalia, Ethiopia, and Sudan, which are all desperately poor and strife-torn places that deserve huge credit for outdoing us, as detailed in this article.

 India was a country that could not, until recently, do anything related to public health in a time-bound manner.
 It depended on and even normalised acts of charity and involvement of non-governmental organisations (NGOs) in as basic a constitutional executive responsibility as public health.